unicode-org/message-format-wg/exploration/name-shadowing.md

 let $arg1 = {|42| :number maxFractionDigits=2}  // error
 ```

-### All Variables are Immutable; Non-shared Namespace
+### All Variables are Unique; Non-shared Namespace

-If we make all variables immutable but external and local vars do not share a namespace,
+If we make all variables unique but external and local vars do not share a namespace,
 this problem goes away.
-However, a local variable cannot be used to augment or annotate an external variable.
+However, a local variable cannot be defined
+that has the same name as an external variable and a value augmenting
+the external variable's value with an annotation.

 ```
 { "arg1": "42" }